allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 ## How does it differ from Cloud Scheduler?

-In short, Cloud Tasks is designed for executing background tasks, while Cloud Scheduler is designed for triggering HTTP/S endpoints and executing jobs at a fixed scheduled period.
+In short, Cloud Tasks is designed for executing background tasks, while Cloud Scheduler is designed for triggering HTTP/S endpoints and executing jobs at a fixed interval period.

 The biggest remark is that Cloud Tasks triggers actions based on how the individual task object is configured.
 If the `scheduleTime` field is set, the action is triggered at that time.
 If the field is not set, the queue processes its tasks in a non-fixed order.

 For a detailed comparison [check this link][5].

-## How does the code to create a task look like?
+## What the code to create a task look like?

 ```javascript
 const {CloudTasksClient} = require('@google-cloud/tasks');